-Type casting of the function body produces proof obligations that intuitively state: if realization $r_i$ , i = 1, 2, fulfills the axiom part of specification $imp_i$ then $\rho(r_1, r_2)$ fulfills the axioms of exp.
+Type casting of the function body produces proof obligations that intuitively state: if realization r_i , i = 1, 2, fulfills the axiom part of specification imp_i then $\rho(r_1, r_2)$ fulfills the axioms of exp.

-The mechanisms to form inductive datatypes follow Ore's extension of ECC [24].
-Polymorphic lists, for example, are defined by means of
+The mechanisms to form inductive datatypes follow the extension of ECC by Ore [Ore92].
+Polymorphic lists, for example, are defined by

-List := $\lambda$ T : Type.
-DATATYPE X : Type. nil | cons : T $\times$ X
+$$List := \lambda T : Type.$$ DATATYPE $X : Type.$ $nil \mid cons : T \times X$

-Note that the names of the constructors for inductive datatypes have to be introduced explicitly (e.g. $mkNil := \lambda T : Type$ .
+Note that the names of the constructors for inductive datatypes have to be introduced explicitly (e.g. $mkNil := \lambda T : Type$.
 INTRO(List(T), nil)).
-The CASE construct allows both for structural induction over inductively defined datatypes and for the definition of functions by means of (higher-order) primitive recursion; it can be seen as a variant of the concept of homfunctionals [33] and exhibits the natural correspondence between the structure of a program (or proof) and the data structure.
-For example, the function map on polymorphic lists
+The CASE construct is a generic construct for inductive datatypes; it allows both for structural induction over inductively defined datatypes and for the definition of functions by means of (higher-order) primitive recursion; it can be seen as a variant of the concept of hom-functionals [vH76] and exhibits the natural correspondence between the structure of a program (or proof) and the data structure.
+The specific inductive structure to which CASE is being applied is determined by the type of the first argument.
+For example, the function map on polymorphic lists,2 is completely specified by describing its behavior for each of the constructors separately.
+In the second case of the CASE construct (cons), the result of applying the function f to the head element t is concatenated to the result y of what effectively is the recursive call of map.
+Inductive datatypes representing Booleans (\mathbb{B}) , natural numbers (\mathbb{N}) and polymorphic lists (List) together with appropriate operators are predefined.